lowleveldesign/diagnostics-kit/README.md

 ---------------------------

-Project is distributed under the GPLv2 license and I would be grateful for any contribution and usage information.
+Project is distributed under the GPL license and any contribution is welcome.